dendronhq/dendron-site/vault/community.office-hours.2021.07.04.md

 #### Questions

--   How is publishing a seed different from publishing as a public page on Github?
+-   How is publishing a seed different from publishing as a public page on GitHub?
     -   Difference: discovery and download
 -   If I want to publish _just_ a hierarchy to a seed.
 How would I do that?
     -   We currently only support publishing a vault at a time.